SS-GB: Book and Television Miniseries Review

-SS-GB is similar in its in its complexity and cynicism to The IPCRESS File and Deighton’s other ‘Harry Palmer’ novels.
+SS-GB is similar in its complexity and cynicism to The IPCRESS File and Len Deighton’s other ‘Harry Palmer’ novels.
 It’s a realistic world – downbeat, gray and dull.
-There are no real heroes in the story: Archer is a collaborator, mostly just trying to survive, although he tries to help the resistance where he can.
+There are no genuine heroes in the story: Archer is a collaborator, mostly just trying to survive, although he tries to help the resistance where he can.
 Huth is power-mad and amoral, but charismatic.
-Kellerman, despite his bumbling facade, is just as ruthless and even more devious.
-Both SS factions, and the German Army, spend more time fighting amongst themselves than fighting the resistance, which they are all cooperating with to various extents.
-Mayhew is a chessmaster playing a difficult game and willing to sacrifice everything and everyone, even his own king, to achieve his goal of starting a war between the USA and Germany in the hope that the USA will eventually liberate Britain from the Nazis.
+Kellerman, despite his bumbling façade, is just as ruthless and even more devious.
+Both SS factions and the German Army spend more time fighting amongst themselves than fighting the resistance, which they are all cooperating with to various extents.
+Mayhew is a chessmaster playing a tough game and willing to sacrifice everything and everyone, even his own king, to achieve his goal of starting a war between the USA and Germany in the hope that the USA will eventually liberate Britain from the Nazis.

 Like several of Len Deighton’s other books, the plot of SS-GB is byzantine and parts of it are unresolved.
 Who was the man who attacked Archer on the tube?
 Who killed the other policeman?
 How did someone plant a bomb in Karl Marx’s coffin? [blackout]Who really killed Barbara, and why?[/blackout] The plot is at times unnecessarily obtuse; Archer, and the reader, don’t know what’s going on until the end, when, paradoxically, the novel swings into exposition mode and attempts to spell it all out.